dmasur/kitchen-board/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## ToDO:
+- Icons for weather condition
+- Settingspage for Api Keys and Schedule
+- Time to next update
+- IndexedDB instead of cookies
+- Schedule change at midday